Table of Contents

 Related: Data Governance and Data Quality: Working Together

-At the full-functioning stage of data governance, a company has matured in progressive data governance and is working to embed curation and governance requirements daily.
+At the fully functioning stage of data governance, a company has matured in progressive data governance and is working to embed curation and governance requirements daily.

 Finally, you must consider your organization's capacity.
 After this, it's time to put your roadmap together.
 Step one is to establish a Data Governance Office (DGO).